1. YOUR PRIVACY

 5.2 Sharing with your representatives and referees

 In order to confirm details about you, we may share your information with:

-(a) your representative or any person acting on your behalf (for example, lawyers, accountants, spouse or relative, authorised officer); and
+(a) your representative or any person acting on your behalf (for example, lawyers, accountants, agents, spouse or relative, authorised officer); and

 (b) your referees, like your employer.

 5.3 Sharing with third parties

 We may share your information with third parties in relation to the services we provide to you, and those third parties may include:

 (a) the mortgage aggregator through whom we may submit loan or lease applications to lenders;

 (b) the Australian Credit Licence holder that authorises us to engage in credit activities;